mattgiguere/mattgiguere.github.io/_posts/2015-01-27-setting-up-mpi4py.md

 host2.example.edu slots=12
 {% endhighlight %}

-The example tests in the limited [mpi4py documentation](http://mpi4py.scipy.org/docs/usrman/install.html) failed for me, but @jbornschein put together a nice [github repository with some example code](https://github.com/jbornschein/mpi4py-examples).
+The example tests in the [mpi4py documentation](http://mpi4py.scipy.org/docs/usrman/install.html) failed for me, but @jbornschein put together a nice [github repository with some example code](https://github.com/jbornschein/mpi4py-examples).
 I ran the 01-helloworld example, specifying the hosts I wanted to distribute the jobs to:

 {% highlight sh %}
 cd projects/mpi4pyexamples